microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

 * In the below example, make sure _Category_ is set to _Kubernetes_ only, and type `label` in _Search_, you will find `Kubernetes cluster pods should use specified labels` in _BuiltIn_ Type.

     ![Find the pod label policy for Kubernetes cluster](./09.png)

     ![BuiltIn label policy for Kubernetes cluster](./10.png)

 * Click this policy, and assign it to your Azure resource group which includes the Azure Arc-enabled Kubernetes clusters.
 Alternatively, you can assign the policy to entre Azure subscription.

   ![Assign Azure policy ](./11.png)

-* Rename the assignment for distigushing purpose, such as `storefront namespace pods should fw-zone labels for calico networkpolicy enforcement`.
+* Rename the assignment for distigushing purpose, such as `storefront namespace pods should use fw-zone labels for calico networkpolicy enforcement`.

   ![Assignment name](./12.png)